Team-4D2/Coursework-1/plan.md

 - [ ] Use Research to develop User Requirements
 - [ ] Use User Requirements to develop System Requirements

-- [ ] Use System Requirements to develop Mode
+- [ ] Use System Requirements to develop Architecture Model
 - [ ] Identify, explain and model 5+ Use Cases

 - [ ] Set up the Github